dorkamotorka/ComputerScience/Cerebro/README.md

 This command copies your key to a remote computer(authorized keys list) and links it to a specific user.
 Now you should be able to ssh to remote machine without password.

+But this only enables public-key authentication for you PC, while other clients will still be asked for username and password.

+If we want "this extra bit" of security we can disable password authentication.
+Open file /etc/ssh/sshd_config and add:

+	PasswordAuthentication no

 ### Lockdown Logins

 You can even improve your ssh even more.
 SSH config is done in **/etc/ssh/sshd_config**.